Northwestern encourages all students to consider study abroad; however, to be eligible, students must meet the following

-In order to earn credit at Northwestern for coursework completed abroad, you must apply for permission to study abroad by the appropriate Northwestern application deadline.
+In order to earn credit at Northwestern for coursework completed abroad, students must complete a Northwestern Application for permission to study abroad by the appropriate application deadline.
 Northwestern does not permit students to apply for study abroad credit retroactively.
-This policy applies to all students, including international students taking courses in their home country during a summer or any other term.

 - Have a cumulative GPA of 2.5 or above (although students may apply if their GPA is above 2.0)